golemfactory/golem-docs/docs/creators/javascript/tutorials/quickstart_explained.md

 # JS QuickStart Explained

-Lets look closer at our requestor.js script that is used to run a QuickStart task in Golem Network.
+Let's look closer at our requestor.js script that is used to run a QuickStart task in Golem Network.

 ## JS script structure
 The basic structure of the script is like this: